-- Value added for growers;
+- Value added to growers;

 - Link to P&C requirements;

-- Key ToC outcomes
+- Key ToC outcomes;

-- Matters that have been required for the purpose of measurement, monitoring and / reporting.
+- Matters that have been required for the purpose of measurement, monitoring and/reporting.

-4. Structure of the RSPO P&C
+Preamble 4.
+STRUCTURE OF THE RSPO P&C

-RSPO P&C are organised into three impact areas according to the RSPO ToC
+The RSPO P&C are organised into three impact areas according to the RSPO ToC.

-Impact Goal Prosperity: Competitive resilient and sustainable sector
+Impact Goal PROSPERITY: Competitive, resilient and sustainable sector

 Principle 1.
 Behave ethically and transparently Principle 2.
-Operate legally and respect rights

-Principle 3.
-Optimise productivity, efficiency, positive impacts and resilience.
+Operate legally and respect rights Principle 3.
+Optimise productivity, efficiency, positive impacts and resilience

-Impact Goal People: Sustainable livelihoods and poverty reduction
+Impact Goal PEOPLE: Sustainable livelihoods and poverty reduction

 Principle 4.
-Respect community and human rights and deliver benefits

-Principle 5.
-Support smallholder inclusion

-Principle 6.
-Respect worker's rights and conditions
+Respect community and human rights and deliver benefits Principle 5.
+Support smallholder inclusion Principle 6.
+Respect workers' rights and conditions

-Impact Goal Planet: Conserved, protected and enhanced ecosystem that provide for the next generation
+Impact Goal PLANET: Conserved, protected and enhanced ecosystems that provide for the next generation

 Principle 7.
-Protect, conserve and enhance ecosystem and the environment
+Protect, conserve and enhance ecosystems and the environment